Propagation of Singularity with Normally Hyperbolic Trapping: Positive commutator argument

 \subsection{Propagation near the fiber infinity side of the corner}

-In this step, we use the energy on the region away from the front face ($B_1-$term below) to control the energy on the front face ($B_0-$term below).
-We first consider a simple estimate .
+In this step, we use the energy on the region away from the front face ($B_1$-term below) to control the energy near the boundary of the front face ($B_0$-term below).